juergenweb/FrontendForms/README.md

 - Formelements/Inputelements/Inputs/defaults/
 - Formelements/Inputelements/Select/defaults/
 - Formelements/Inputelements/Textarea/defaults/

+## File uploads
+There are 2 scenarios of uploading files with FrontendForms:

+1. Upload a file for sending it with an email
+2. Upload a file for storing it under site/assets/files

 ## Hooking
 Hooking is not really necessary in most cases, because you have so much configuration options to achieve your desired